fox4snce/lrtc/DEPLOYMENT_GUIDE.md

 ```

 ### 2. WSGI Configuration
-The `wsgi.py` file handles the subdirectory routing.
+The `app.py` file now has built-in subdirectory handling using Werkzeug's DispatcherMiddleware.
+The `wsgi.py` file is a simple wrapper.
 Make sure your hosting provider points to `wsgi.py` as the WSGI entry point.

 ### 3. PM2 Configuration
 Update your PM2 configuration to use the WSGI file: